A UK sexual health charity has launched a guide to help gay and bisexual men prevent condom ‘mishaps’.

 Written in point form and divided into well-headed sections, the guide is easy to navigate and understand.

-It also provides links to a special offer on the NHS Freedoms website, which offers packs of 24 condoms for the price of £5 ($8 US Dollars) throughout the three-month duration of the Summer Lovin’ campaign.
+It also provides links to a special offer on the Freedoms website, which offers packs of 24 condoms for the price of £5 ($8 US Dollars) throughout the three-month duration of the Summer Lovin’ campaign.

 Terrence Higgins Trust has also launched a short film called Condom Moment supporting the guide.